 All of that illustrates a sort of conflict between my motives for exploring the world.
-Fine architecture may be to my liking but the allure of more natural surroundings is strong too and its a conflict that continues until today for me.
-Much of the time, it is the countryside that wins and so it was when I first moved to England.
-The first month or so was spent in Skipton from where I wandered into Wharfedale by bike, encountering pretty villages as I did so.
-Skipton is not unpretty either but the need to get my career started forestalled going to see places like Harrogate or York so they needed to wait until later.
+Fine architecture may be to my liking, but the allure of more natural surroundings is strong too, and it's a conflict that continues until today for me.
+Much of the time, it is the countryside that wins, and so it was when I first moved to England.
+The first month or so was spent in Skipton, from where I wandered into Wharfedale by bike, encountering pretty villages as I did so.
+Skipton is not unpretty either, but the need to get my career started forestalled going to see places like Harrogate or York, so they needed to wait until later.

 There was one solitary Easter Sunday outing to Stratford-upon-Avon in 2001 that hasn't been followed up since then.
-Other distractions clearly took over and the memory of a day blighted by showers that frustrated compact camera photography cannot have helped either.
-There is much to savour there from a photographic point of view so that's yet another infrequently explored spot for me.
+Other distractions clearly took over, and the memory of a day blighted by showers that frustrated compact camera photography cannot have helped either.
+There is much to savour there from a photographic point of view, so that's yet another infrequently explored spot for me.